 501.1 General.
 The provisions of this section govern the field prequalification of the 3D printing material and 3D printing material mix design in combination with the 3D printing system.
-The 3D printing material and 3D printing material mix design shall meet the be prequalified in accordance with the requirements of Chapter 3 of this standard prior to performing the field prequalification testing.
+The 3D printing material and 3D printing material mix design shall meet the requirements of Chapter 3 of this standard prior to performing the field prequalification testing.